-The example host applications, found in the /host directory in the Release Package, are command-line utilities that accept text commands and, in the case of a read, provides a text response containing the read parameter(s).
+The example host applications, found in the /host directory in the Release Package, are command-line utilities that accept text commands and, in the case of a read, they provide a text response containing the read parameter(s).
 Full acknowledgement is included in the protocol and an error is returned in the case of the command not being executed properly or handled correctly by the device.

-Example host source code and makefiles for are provided in the release package for x86 Linux, ARM Linux (Raspberry Pi), Windows and Mac platforms along with pre-compiled executables to allow fast evaluation and integration.
-For more information refer to the Building the host utilities from source code section.
+Example host source code and makefiles are provided in the release package for x86 Linux, ARM Linux (Raspberry Pi), Windows and MacOS platforms along with pre-compiled executables to allow fast evaluation and integration.
+For more information refer to the Building the host utilities from source code section in XVF3615 user guide.